top of page

 Summary

-A commercial flight and a military aircraft differ greatly in terms of speed, purpose, design, manufacturing and cost.
-Fighter jets are expensive to develop and maintain, while commercial planes have high initial purchase cost but lower maintenance expenses.
-Fighter jets comprises of compact and specialized cockpits with manual control, whereas commercial aircraft have spacious cockpits emphasizing automation and navigation.
+A commercial flight and a military aircraft differ greatly in terms of speed, purpose, design, manufacturing, and cost.
+Fighter jets are expensive to develop and maintain, while commercial planes have high initial purchase costs but lower maintenance expenses.
+Fighter jets are comprised of compact and specialized cockpits with manual control, whereas commercial aircraft have spacious cockpits emphasizing automation and navigation.

 Resources: